China Airlines Flight 140: Aftermath

+On 26 April 2014, 300 mourners gathered in Kasugai, Aichi Prefecture, for a memorial ceremony on the 20th anniversary of the crash.
+Another memorial service was held there on 26 April 2024, the 30th anniversary.

 Court proceedings

 Japanese prosecutors declined to pursue charges of professional negligence on the airline's senior management as it was "difficult to call into question the criminal responsibility of the four individuals because aptitude levels achieved through training at the carrier were similar to those at other airlines".
 The pilots could not be prosecuted since they had died in the accident.

 A class action suit was filed against China Airlines and Airbus Industries for compensation.
 In December 2003, the Nagoya District Court ordered China Airlines to pay a combined 5 billion yen to 232 people, but cleared Airbus of liability.
 Some of the bereaved and survivors felt that the compensation was inadequate and a further class action suit was filed and ultimately settled in April 2007 when the airline apologized for the accident and provided additional compensation.